I get it.

 Using pop-ups strategically will give you enough data and real customer interactions to make that decision.

-Then you can find a retail space that allows you to have a storefront in addition to an area for shipping online orders.
+Then you can be confident that a retail space will be profitable.
+You’ll need a storefront in addition to an area for shipping online orders.

 Starting online first will help you to grow and save the income necessary to eventually transition into a brick & mortar store.